-To design your own poster, download and modify the most closely sized poster template below.
+To design your own poster, download and modify the most closely sized poster template.
 Each template contains both tips, sample text of recommended size, and CSUF logos.

 To inquire about the suitability of your project for our graphic design services, contact Kelly Donovan, FDC Graphic Artist by email or by phone at (657) 278-7143.

-Illustrations.
-Faculty may request assistance with illustrations (e.g., artwork, ﬁgures, images) for publication (e.g., books, journals) or exhibition (e.g., websites).
-There is no charge for illustrations.
+Faculty may request design assistance with illustrations (e.g., artwork, ﬁgures, images) for publication (e.g., books, journals) or exhibition (e.g., websites) of faculty work.
+There is no charge for design of such illustrations.

-One free poster.
 Faculty may request design and/or printing of one free poster per ﬁscal year (7/1-6/30) for display at conferences, on campus, or other symposia or exhibitions.
-This oﬀer is not transferable to other faculty, staﬀ, administrators, or students.
+This oﬀer is not trans-ferable to other faculty, staﬀ, administrators, or students.
 The oﬀer of one free poster may not be transferred to other faculty because this policy can be ﬁnancially supported only when not all faculty request posters every year.

-Lead time and rush fee.
 The FDC requires reasonable lead time to design illustrations and posters, normally one (1) week prior to the delivery deadline.
 For posters, a “rush fee” of $10 per square foot is applied to requests made within 48 business hours of the delivery deadline.
 The longer the lead time, the better.
-During certain parts of the year, the number of poster and illustration requests can spike, so the FDC reserves the right to deny any illustration or poster request if the workload is excessive and the lead time is not suﬃcient.
+During certain parts of the year, the number of poster and illustra-tion requests can spike, so the FDC reserves the right to deny any illustration or poster request if the workload is excessive and the lead time is not suﬃcient.

 - The poster is for a conference or symposium that is primarily for faculty.

-No student work; recommend DPS.
-The FDC does not have the capacity to provide student illustrations or posters.
+The FDC does not have the capacity to provide illustrations or posters for student work.
 Moreover, the FDC does not compete with Digital Print Services (DPS).
 As such, the FDC cannot design illustrations or print posters for student research and creative activities.
-By deﬁnition, student work is student-driven, even though faculty assist, guide, direct, and mentor the student work.
+By deﬁnition, student work is student-driven, even though faculty mentors, assist, guide, and direct the student work.
 The FDC recommends printing student posters at the campus Digital Print Services, PLN-220, 657-278-3964, firstname.lastname@example.org.

-Poster size.
 Poster paper rolls come in three standard widths: 24, 36, and 42 inches.
 For ease of printing and to keep costs down, the FDC recommends posters with one of those measurements for the height or width.
 The length is variable – the paper is simply cut to the length of the image.
 For example, a poster 36x48 inches would be printed on paper that is 36 inches wide and then cut at 48 inches.
-Digital Print Services (DPS) can print on other materials, such as canvas.
+Digital Print Services (DPS) can print on other materials, such as canvas and thick board.
 The FDC recommends contacting DPS for standard sizes and pricing prior to developing content to be printed on these media.

-Formats.
 Illustration and poster materials may be submitted in most Microsoft Oﬃce and Adobe formats, given that the university has site licenses for these products: Word, Excel, PowerPoint, Illustrator, Photoshop.
-Please contact the FDC Graphic Artist, Kelly Donovan, with any questions: email@example.com, 657-278-7143.